Simple homotopy types of even dimensional manifolds: Preliminaries

 \begin{remark} Two s-bases of a stably free module $X$ are said to be \emph{equivalent} if the isomorphism $\id_X$ between them has vanishing Whitehead torsion.
 As the Whitehead torsion is additive under composition, the Whitehead torsion of an isomorphism $f \colon X \rightarrow Y$ only depends on the equivalence classes of the s-bases of $X$ and $Y$.
 Hence in all statements about s-based modules, it is actually sufficient to equip the modules with an equivalence class of s-bases. \end{remark}

 \begin{definition} Suppose that

 is a short exact sequence of s-based $\Z G$-modules.
-Since a stably free module (in particular, $Z$) is projective, such a sequence splits, and a splitting determines an isomorphism $Y \cong X \oplus Z$ of s-based modules.
-Since changing the splitting changes the isomorphism by an element of $E(\Z G)$, the Whitehead torsion of this isomorphism is independent of the choice of splitting (cf.\ \cite[Section 2]{Mi66}), and is defined to be the \emph{Whitehead torsion of the short exact sequence}.
+Since a stably free module (in particular, $Z$) is projective, such a sequence splits, and a splitting determines an isomorphism $Y \cong X \oplus Z$ of s-based modules (where the s-basis of $X \oplus Z$ is determined by those of $X$ and $Z$).
+Since changing the splitting changes the isomorphism by an element of $\E(\Z G)$, the Whitehead torsion of this isomorphism is independent of the choice of splitting (cf.\ \cite[Section 2]{Mi66}), and is defined to be the \emph{Whitehead torsion of the short exact sequence}.
 (In \cite{Mi66} this is denoted by $[xz/y]$, where $x,y,z$ are the (s-)bases of the modules.) \end{definition}

 Suppose that $C_*$ is a chain complex of s-based modules, and assume that the modules $H_i := H_i(C_*)$ are also s-based.
-In such a situation we will always assume that all but finitely many of the modules $C_i$ and $H_i$ are trivial and equipped with the canonical s-basis.
+In such a situation we will always assume that all but finitely many of the $C_i$ and $H_i$ are trivial s-based modules.
 By \cite[Section 4]{Mi66} the submodules $B_i \leq Z_i \leq C_i$ of boundaries and cycles are also stably free (and all but finitely many of them are trivial).

 \begin{definition} We define the \emph{Whitehead torsion of an s-based chain complex $C_*$ with s-based homology} as follows.
-Choose s-bases for the modules $B_i$ and $Z_i$ such that all but finitely many of them are trivial and equipped with the canonical s-bases, and the s-bases of the remaining ones are chosen arbitrarily.
+Choose s-bases for the modules $B_i$ and $Z_i$ such that all but finitely many of them are trivial s-based modules, and the s-bases of the remaining ones are chosen arbitrarily.
 Denote the Whitehead torsions of the short exact sequences

 by $\gamma_i$ and $\zeta_i$ in $\Wh(G)$ respectively.
 Then only finitely many of the $\gamma_i$ and $\zeta_i$ are non-zero, and we define

 \end{definition}

 One checks that changing the s-basis of $B_i$ or $Z_i$ has no effect on the sum, so the Whitehead torsion of $C_*$ does not depend on the choice of s-bases of $B_i$ and $Z_i$.
 By choosing an s-basis for $Z_i$ such that $\zeta_i$ vanishes (denoted by $b_ih_i$ in \cite{Mi66}) we see that this definition coincides with the one given in \cite[Sections 3--4]{Mi66}.